suryadeeprampur/Bypass-bot-1/README.md

+Debloated fork of bypass-all-shortlinks.

-Automatically bypass many shortlink sites to skip annoying link shorteners, such as AdFly and Linkvertise, without ads.
-Reach your destination link more directly.
+Automatically bypass many shortlink sites, skip annoying link shorteners, like AdFly or Linkvertise.

 ## Install
 Install by clicking this link with the [raw text for the file Bypass_All_Shortlinks.user.js](https://codeberg.org/Amm0ni4/bypass-all-shortlinks-debloated/raw/branch/main/Bypass_All_Shortlinks.user.js)